Taguig: American rule (1898–1946)

 Map of the City of Greater Manila, showing the area of the Fort McKinley Military Reservation which was renamed by the Imperial Army as Sakura Heiyei (Cherry Blossom Barracks).

 During the American occupation, Taguig natives fought against the forces of General Wheaton under the command of General Pio del Pilar.
 It was recorded that on February 6, 1899, Filipino forces including Taguig "revolutionarios" dislodged an American position in the hills of Taguig, now a portion of Pateros and Fort Bonifacio.
 They were defeated eventually by the Americans with superiority in the armaments and training.
 Taguig finally fell to the contingent of the First Washington Volunteer Infantry led by Col. Wholly.

 The defeat of the Filipinos after two years of struggle against the American forces subsequently subjected the Philippines to another system of governance.
 On August 14, 1898, United States occupied the islands and established a military government with General Wesley Merritt as the First Military Governor.
 He exercised legislative powers until September 1, 1900.
 At the start of American occupation, Taguig was proclaimed as an independent municipality with the promulgation of General Order No. 4 on March 29, 1900.
 The town was subsequently incorporated to the newly created province of Rizal when the Philippine Commission promulgated Act No. 137 on June 11, 1901.

 On October 12, 1903, Taguig, Muntinlupa and Pateros were merged by the virtue of Act.
 No. 942 to be known as the Municipality of Pateros, with Pateros hosting the seat of the municipal government.
 The merger did not last long as a month later Muntinlupa was separated from it and made part of Biñan, La Laguna when Act.
 No. 1008 was enacted on November 25, 1903.
 By this time, the Municipality of Pateros comprised the territory of Pateros and Taguig.
 Muntinlupa was later reintegrated to the Municipality of Pateros on March 22, 1905, with the promulgation Act No. 1308.
 The Act also renamed the Municipality of Pateros into the Municipality of Taguig, and the seat of government was transferred from Pateros to Taguig.
 Eventually, Pateros separated from Taguig by January 1, 1909, and Muntinlupa was granted an independent municipality status on December 17, 1917.

 It was also during the American Colonial Period that the United States government acquired a 25.78 km2 property of Taguig for military purposes.
 This large piece of land, which had a TCT dated 1902, was turned into a camp that became known as Fort William McKinley, named after the 25th president of the U.S. who was responsible for the American colonization of the Philippines.

 When the Japanese occupied the Philippines in 1942, Fort McKinley was taken over by the Japanese Imperial Army.
 Fort McKinley was renamed as Sakura Heiei (Cherry Blossom Barracks) and became one of their most important installation and expanded its network of tunnels which served as shelter of the high military officials.
-They occupied the military camp until the end of World War II in 1945.
+They occupied the military camp until the Battle of Manila in 1945, when the Japanese were cleared out by the American and Filipino forces.